ariaesm/ariaesm/README.md

 WELCOME TO  Aria Esmaeilzadeh PROFILE

-You can See What I Am Currently Up to on My Official webSite :   [AriaEsmaeilzadeh.ir][1].
+You can See What i Am Currently Up to on My Official webSite :   [AriaEsmaeilzadeh.ir][1].

 ## 📬 GET IN TOUCH -- >
 <p align="center">